 Welcome to life beyond Young Adults!
-A relatively new ministry at St. Dominic's, we meet monthly on the FOURTH Thursday of each month at 7 p.m. at St. Dominic's.
+A relatively new ministry at St. Dominic's, we meet monthly on the SECOND Thursday of each month at 7 p.m. at St. Dominic's.
 Our activities cater to adults in their 30's and 40's.
 We find fellowship through social gatherings, informative talks on pertinent subjects and find opportunities to serve our Parish and the community together.
 Topics and activity varies from month to month so check our calendar.
 Spouses or significant others, regardless of age, are welcome to all of our events.
 Nursing babies and babe-in-arms are also welcome unless we are limited by venue or activity type.
 Click HERE for details on our upcoming activities.
 Questions about the group?
-Send us an email at firstname.lastname@example.org.
+Send us an email at email@example.com.

 - Adult Formation

 The Administration Commission is responsible for coordinating the practical and secular affairs of the parish.

 A program designed to help adult Catholics to grow in their faith.
 Events and series are offered to help people develop core skills in the faith (Seeker), to integrate the faith into their life (Disciple), and to share the faith in the world (Apostle).
 Classes and events will be scheduled periodically, so look for more information in the bulletin.